 I have chronic anxiety, something that I’ve actually had most of my life, but wasn’t diagnosed with until about 10 years ago, when dealing with the anxiety about planning my upcoming wedding saw me eating so little that I got down to less that 100 pounds.

-I have been on medication for my anxiety since then, and have also seen a counselor on and off.
+I have been on medication such as lexapro generic for my anxiety since then, and have also seen a counselor on and off.
 With a recent bout of panic attacks, I went to see my doctor about options.
 We have since made some adjustments to my medication, and I am seeing a therapist again.

 I’ve only had two appointments with my new therapist, but I think it will be a good fit.
 I’m now doing breathing exercises every day, which should help me with learning to breathe thru panic attacks when they happen.
 And I’m writing in a journal.